icaroribeiro/go-code-challenge-template-2/README.md

 Essentially, the interfaces are implemented by services and repositories placed in application and infrastructure layers, respectively, that belong to the nucleus and define how the communication between the nucleus and actors that want to interact with it are carried out; and adapters that were responsible for translating the information between the core and these actors.

-Adapters are implemented in the infrastructure (known as repositories) and interface layers (known as handlers) and are responsible for http communication and database communication, respectively.
+Adapters are implemented in the infrastructure (known as repositories) and presentation layers (known as handlers) and are responsible for http communication and database communication, respectively.

 Such structuring of the code makes it possible to focus on the implementation of business logic, since it can be developed completely independently from the rest of the system, as well as on the separation of dependencies, the ease of changing the infrastructure (such as a change of a database), and even allows tests in isolation to be carried out in a simple way.

 ## Database

-Two Postgres dabases need to be configured to use the project.
-One of them is intended to common (or usual) use and the other is directed to test execution.
-However, both of them contain the same tables named auths, logins and users defined in the **database/scripts/1-create_tables.sql** file.
+To use the project is needed to configure two Postgres databases.
+One of them is intended to common use (or "in production environment") and the other is directed to test execution.
+However, both of them contain the same tables and data that will be recorded using the SQL script added in the  **database/postgres/scripts** directory.

 ### Tables